72nd Street station (IND Eighth Avenue Line): Station layout

 This underground station has two levels, each of which has from west to east, one side platform, one local track and one express track.
 Northbound trains stop on the upper level while southbound trains stop on the lower level.

 Both platforms lack a trim line, but have mosaic name tablets reading "72ND ST." in white sans-serif lettering on a midnight blue background and black border, as well as small "72" tile captions in white numbering on a black background at regular intervals.
 Directional signs in white lettering on a black background are below the name tablets.
 Mosaic signs in white lettering on a blue background on the upper level direct passengers to the staircases going down to the lower level.
 Grey (previously blue) I-beam columns run along the platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.

 72nd Street is the closest station to both the Dakota apartment building (which is immediately outside the station) and the Strawberry Fields memorial in Central Park.
-The 2018 artwork at this station is "Sky", a ceramic artwork by Yoko Ono, who lived in the Dakota.
-The artwork consists of clouds against a blue backdrop.
-"Sky" commemorates Ono's late husband John Lennon, who was killed in 1980 outside the Dakota.
+The 2018 artwork at this station is "Sky" by the multimedia artist Yoko Ono, who lived in the Dakota.
+The ceramic artwork consists of clouds against a blue backdrop.
+"Sky" commemorates Ono's husband John Lennon, who was killed in 1980 outside the Dakota.